Love Don't Die

+"Love Don't Die" is a song by American rock band the Fray, released by Epic Records on December 12, 2013, as the lead single from their fourth album, Helios (2014).
+It was written by vocalist Isaac Slade and guitarist Joe King alongside OneRepublic frontman Ryan Tedder, who served as the song's producer alongside Stuart Price.
+The song premiered in October 2013, during one of the band's live performances.
+It peaked at number 60 on the Billboard Hot 100, and remains the band's final song to enter the chart.

-"Love Don't Die" is a song recorded by American pop-rock band the Fray.
-It was released on December 12, 2013, as the first single from their fourth album Helios.
-The band premiered the song while performing in various concerts in the United States during October 2013.
-The song was released for airplay on October 15, 2013, and was released for download in the United States on iTunes on October 21, 2013.
-The song is used in a commercial for the Samsung Gear Fit and commercial for CSI:Las Vegas S15 (only available in AXN Asia).
+"Love Don't Die" was released to airplay on October 15, 2013, and was released for download in the United States on iTunes on October 21, 2013.
+The song was used in several commercials, including for the Samsung Gear Fit and commercial for CSI:Las Vegas S15 (only available in AXN Asia).

 Music video

 The music video for the single was released on December 6, 2013.
-It features the guest star Candice King from The Vampire Diaries, who is also Joe King's real life wife, and holds its setting at a bar.
+It features the guest star Candice King from The Vampire Diaries, Joe King's then-wife, and holds its setting at a bar.
 In the video, a stranger begins to harass Candice, so guitarist Joe King initiates a fight.
 The fight progresses and comes to include the entire band, and ends when the band escapes the bar on motorcycles.
 The video is heavily inspired by a scene from The Blues Brothers in which similar proceedings in bar take place.